 There are two aspects to providing your houseplants with correct lighting-duration and intensity.
 Nearly all plants need 12-16 hours of natural (or sufficiently strong artificial) light daily to maintain active growth.
 Less light means reduced food production and induces a rest period.

-The number of quality of blooms is directly related to light intensity.
+The number and quality of blooms is directly related to light intensity.
 Intensity requirements vary from plant to plant, and although most foliage houseplants require bright light without direct sunlight, most will adapt to semi-shade.
 Plants with variegated leaves need more light than green-leafed plants, and the succulents (cacti, etc.) have the highest light requirements of all.
 Flowering plants generally need at least some direct sunlight.

 4. Keep Them Warm